s-and-witch/ghc-proposals/principles.rst

 in both directions.
 Yet by writing down the principles, we can have an informed discussion of the tradeoffs of accepted or rejecting an individual proposal.

+These priniciples are divided into two section:
+* Language design prinicples (Section 2)
+* GHC stability principles (Section 3)

 How to update these principles
 ------------------------------